bogdad/vulcano-gltf-learning-rs/README.md

 - [x] how do we generate random "cloud like landcapes" on the fly
 - [ ] how do vertex normals work
 - [x] how do coordinate systems work

+## how do we move game loop from winit event loop

+currently game loop and winit event loop are the same, thats bad, need to be fixed

 ## how upgrading to vulkano 0.23 turns out very hard